hudajkhan/SolrVIVOConfiguration/README.md

 The directory above is under the installed Solr directory at this location: server/solr

-Solrconfig was copied from Solr's own solrconfig (I can review what updates were made but it is mostly the same).
+The core.properties file under this directory defines where to find the schema and solrconfig.

+Solrconfig was copied from Solr's own solrconfig with some changes copying over the search handling from the original VIVO (Solr 4-compatible) schema, specifically the search handler (see < requestHandler name="/select" class="solr.SearchHandler" > ).
+As mentioned below, the q.op parameter is no longer supported in schema.xml but is now in solrconfig for SearchHandler.
+This is set to "AND", as it was originally, which means it was saying that all query terms had to be matched for results to return.
+I have comments in the solrconfig saying I had to comment out lst name="defaults".
+I will need to revisit why/what effects this might have.

 The schema file was copied from VIVO's original schema with some updates as required to allow Solr to function (and account for changes):
-- solrQueryParser defaultOperator="AND" : no longer supported so commented out
+- solrQueryParser defaultOperator="AND" : no longer supported so commented out and the related behavior is encoded in solrconfig instead.
 - <fieldType name="text_unstemmed" class="solr.TextField" positionIncrementGap="100">, <fieldType name="textgen" class="solr.TextField" positionIncrementGap="100">,<fieldType name="lowercase" class="solr.TextField" positionIncrementGap="100">, <fieldtype name="edgengram_stemmed"  class="solr.TextField">: filter class="solr.StopFilterFactory" does not need the enablePositionIncrements="true" flag
 - <fieldType name="location_rpt"..> uses distanceUnits instead of units
 - <similarity class="org.apache.lucene.search.similarities.DefaultSimilarity"> is not recognized and was commented out.
 (I need to check but I think a class needs to be specified if the default behavior is not desired.)